Siemens EQ.9 Connect

 EQ.9 Connect is robust and seems very intuitive when used.
-The touch screen exemplifies this nicely, because finding the desired coffee and adjusting the amount of water, coffee, and milk is so easy that it requires no introduction at all.
+The touch screen exemplifies this nicely, because finding the desired coffee and adjusting the amount of water, coffee, and milk is so easy that it requires no introduction.

-If you are either lazy, busy or don`t want to pay tons of money for your beans, you can often find very good beans on Amazon.
+If you are either lazy, busy or don`t want to pay tons of money for your beans, you can often find delicious beans on Amazon.
 Click here to check them out.

-It has a “Senso Flow system” which allows it to have a constant brewing temperature every single time.
-I made coffee on the approx. 300 times a measured number – the temperature is almost the same every time – there are few degrees that differ and this could actually be due to the heat of the cup before it is used.
+It has a “Senso Flow system” that allows it to have a constant brewing temperature every time.
+I made coffee on the approx. 300 times a measured number – the temperature is almost the same every time – a few degrees differ, and this could actually be due to the cup’s heat before it is used.

 Coffee World and Wi-Fi